35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 [Build to rent](https://www.gov.uk/guidance/build-to-rent) schemes will  be eligible for the same terms if they provide 30% of their homes at intermediate rent at [London Living Rent](https://www.london.gov.uk/programmes-strategies/housing-and-land/buying-and-owning-home/london-living-rent), with the remainder at *'a range of genuinely affordable rents'*.

-Existing schemes, which already have planning permission will be able to apply for this grant too,
+Existing schemes, which already have planning permission will be able to apply for this grant too?

 The proposals are outlined in a [joint paper from the Government and the Mayor](https://assets.publishing.service.gov.uk/media/68fa1ab730c331c88be6f00a/support-for-house-building-in-london.pdf).
 Other proposals include design changes that  *'constrain density'* - reducing dual aspect dwellings, increasing the number of dwellings in each building core and reducing cycle storage.